sirinath/pagedjs-website/content/documentation/03-w3c-specs.md

 - [CSS Generated Content for Paged Media Module](https://www.w3.org/TR/css-gcpm-3/) defines many special requirements for the display of printed document content: running headers and footers, footnotes, generated text for cross-references or table of contents, PDF bookmarks, etc.
 - [CSS Fragmentation Module Level 3](https://www.w3.org/TR/css-break-3/) defines how and where CSS boxes can be fragmented, including across page breaks.
 (This module is not specific for print.)
 - [ CSS page floats](https://www.w3.org/TR/css-page-floats-3/) defines how an element is to be removed from the normal flow and instead be placed into a different place depends on page. ([see the article “Page Media approaches: page floats”](https://www.pagedmedia.org/page-floats/))

+We try to respect the specifications as much as possible, but sometimes, they can be unclear or leave a certain degree of indeterminacy.
+Thus, paged.js implementation is made of our own interpretation and when the rules will be implemented by the browsers, they may differ from what we would have built.

+At some point, we’ll need things that are not yet thought of by the W3C.
+Therefore, we may develop our own rules, based on what the community of users needs.
+We’ll try to take the most appropriate  technically to meet the expectations of typographers and designers.
+In that case, we’ll write down the specifications and share those with the other W3C members.

 ## Support of W3C specifications in browsers